St Thomas' Church, North Willingham is currently not in regular use, owing to structural issues with the building.

 St Thomas's Church became part of the Walesby Group of Parishes in 1979.
-Services are on the first and third Sundays of each month and everyone is most welcome.

 St Thomas's Church in North Willingham is situated alongside the main road that runs between Louth and Market Rasen.